How Do I Participate in a VOLbreak Trip?

 Come to lottery with an open mind; all trips will be a rewarding experience.

-- Bring your 2019 Fall VOLbreaks Lottery Packet, a $75 non-refundable deposit (cash/check ONLY made out to the Alternative Break Program), and a color copy of your drivers license.
+- Bring a printed, filled out copy of the 2020 Spring VOLbreaks Lottery Packet PDF, a $100 non-refundable deposit (cash/check ONLY made out to the Alternative Break Program), and a color copy of your drivers license & health insurance.

 - Upon arrival to lottery you will be assigned your official lottery number, once your lottery packet has been reviewed.